-Since 2000, Beth has been working with Mary Farrell, and has helped assure that quality products are accompanied by quality business and administrative management.
+Since 2000, Beth has helped assure that quality products are accompanied by quality business and administrative management.
 Beth is also responsible for testing and documentation.
 Under her guidance and direction, implementation testing for the 511PA project was thorough and smooth, helping the short time-frame launch to happen with confidence that the deployment would work as expected.
 Beth also serves as project manager for the many ad-hoc custom programming projects that are requested by both PennDOT and the PTC, and assures correct functionality through her testing procedures.